ndease/prattlib-site-jekyll/_posts/2022-01-18-welcome-back.md

 image-caption: Brooklyn Library Ceiling with Coffers
 ---

 Welcome back!
 The Pratt Institute Libraries are happy to announce updates to library services for Spring 2022.
-The libraries will be open on a reduced schedule as well as provide online research help, PDF scanning, and purchase suggestions.
+The libraries will be open on a reduced schedule as well as provide online research help, and PDF scanning.

 ## Visiting the Libraries